PowerDNS/pdns/pdns/recursordist/docs/manpages/rec_control.1.rst

 top-servfail-remotes
     Shows the top-20 most active remote hosts causing servfail responses.
     Statistics are over the last 'stats-ringbuffer-entries' queries.
+This includes queries answered from the PacketCache, but not DNSSEC Bogus responses.

 top-bogus-remotes
     Shows the top-20 most active remote hosts causing bogus responses.